megaport/terraform-provider-megaport/docs/guides/moving_vxc.md

 ---
-page_title: "Moving VXC End Configuration"
+page_title: "Moving VXC End Configurations"
 description: |-
   How to move a VXC to a different end configuration
 ---